pirateZilla/2018-ca377-moored39-parkatdcu/README.md

     ```
 13. Open the Web tab and click 'Reload <yourusername>.pythonanywhere.com'
 14. Open the deployment URL to confirm it is correctly deployed (i.e. '<yourusername>.pythonanywhere.com/park_at_dcu')

+## Running Test Cases
+The test cases are written in Python and located in '2018-ca377-<yourusername>-parkatdcu'.
+They can be run locally, from the GitLab repository, or within your PythonAnywhere deployment.

+#### Locally
+1. Using the terminal navigate to your project directory.
+    ```bash
+    $ cd 2018-ca377-<yourusername>-parkatdcu
+    ```
+2. Run your test cases using the project's `manage.py` utility
+    ```bash
+    $ ./manage.py test
+    ```
+3. Passes, failures are errors of your unit test cases will then be presented within the terminal.

+#### Gitlab
+1. In your terminal, commit your most recent version of the project to your GitLab repository.
+    ```bash
+    $ git add .
+    $ git commit -m "<insert concise commit message here>"
+    $ git push -u origin master
+    ```
+2. Once the version has been pushed to GitLab, open the GitLab Repository in your browser.
+3. Navigate to the 'Pipelines' tab.
+4. All commits will be visible here with a status of 'passed' or 'failed'.
+In the 'Stages' column of each commit if you hover over that icon you can see each test case status.
+Clicking these will open the log information from the test cases indicating any passes, failures or errors from the unit test.

+#### PythonAnywhere
+1. Similarly to running the unittests locally, on PythonAnywhere you can run `./manage.py test` from your Bash Console.
+2. The output of these tests is then printed in the console showing the passes, failures, and errors of the unit tests.
+3. From the Web tab on PythonAnywhere under the 'Log files' section the 'Error log' can be accessed to view the outputs of unit tests.